 In addition to the single-center clinical trial for recurrent medulloblastoma, ependymoma and atypical teratoidrhabdoid tumors using direct infusion of chemotherapy into the fourth ventricle, other novel approaches are being investigated by the combined research team, including administration of natural killer cells into the fourth ventricle to attack tumor cells via cell-directed therapy.

-As Mischer Neurosciences continues its expansion across the city, neurooncology services are available at several campuses, including Memorial Hermann-TMC, Memorial Hermann Memorial City Medical Center, Memorial Hermann The Woodlands Hospital, Memorial Hermann Southwest Hospital and TIRR Memorial Hermann.
+As Mischer Neurosciences continues its expansion across the city, neurooncology services are available at several campuses, including Memorial Hermann-TMC, Memorial Hermann Memorial City Medical Center, Memorial Hermann The Woodlands Medical Center, Memorial Hermann Southwest Hospital and TIRR Memorial Hermann.
 “MNI’s infrastructure expansion and Memorial Hermann’s acute care presence across Houston have allowed for the extension of neuro-oncology expertise and capabilities outside the Texas Medical Center,” says Dr. Zhu, who also consults on patients with brain tumors at TIRR Memorial Hermann, the top rehabilitation hospital in the southern half of the United States.